siyuan-note/user-guide-en_US/Use Content Block/🎨 Content Block Type_20200924101225-k254i8g.sy.md

 The above is the heading block, which supports level one to six.

-When using ((20200924101312-jj4e0v3 "Content block reference")) or ((20200924101312-385dey5 "embedding")), related content blocks under the title block will be automatically aggregated according to the heading level.
+When using ((20200924101312-jj4e0v3 "Content block reference")) or ((20200924101312-385dey5 "Content block embedding")), related content blocks under the title block will be automatically aggregated according to the heading level.

 ### Mathematical formula block